MayaSekhon/DevOps-Zero-to-Hero-Tutorial/README.md

 There are many to choose from, if you don't already have a favourite one just go with [Intellij IDEA](https://www.jetbrains.com/idea/) community edition (free).

+## Make / Makefiles

+Make is the classic, standard build system that executes the script contents of `Makefile` in the current directory when you execute the `make` command.

+For example, see the [Makefile](https://github.com/MayaSekhon/DevOps-Tutorial/blob/main/Makefile) in this repo.

 ## Git

 [Git](https://git-scm.com/) is a distributed version control system which saves every version of your software code and configuration files.